lokijota/ColleagueTracker/README.md

 For each team, the application writes out/reads two files: deltas_teamName.json and users_teamName.json .
 The first file stores a set of simple records: "joined, userid1, 1/1/2017" or "left, userid2, 2/2/2018".
 The second file simply stores the logins of the current users in the respective team.

+The screenshot below shows the output that is written to the console, showing the different cases of people joining a team, leaving a company, or moving to a different team.

 ![](output.png)

+The top line progressively prints out dots as it reads from the AD.
+There is strange situation where a user will show up as a Direct Report of a given manager, but then when you search for it you don't find it because it has been disabled in the AD.
+I'm showing these cases as \[disabled: 'userid'] .
+One other case is when managers leave the company.
+These I show as \[Manager not found: 'userid'].
+For employees who moves or joined, I also show the role, the name of the manager, and the name of the Department as stored in the AD.